mobify/workshop--adaptivejs-site/README.md

 2. [Preview your Project](http://adaptivejs.mobify.com/v1.0/docs/preview-your-project).

     * Use `http://www.merlinspotions.com/potions` as the site URL.

-3. In an editor app, from the `/assets/styles/templates/partials` directory, open the `_header.scss` header SCSS file.
+3. In an editor app, from the `app/global/includes/header` directory, open the `_style.scss` header SCSS file.

     This file was created by the Adaptive.js project generator with some default styles.
 We now replace these with styles for our site header.